 Step 3: Set Goals

 You need to set some financial goals that you want to accomplish before you continue.
 You should have some short-term goals for the next year or two, some mid-term goals for the next five to ten years, and then long-term goals such as saving for retirement.
-Use real dollar amounts that are realistic numbers with realistic deadlines or target dates.
+Use real dollar amounts that are real numbers with realistic deadlines or target dates.

 Step 4: Write Down a Plan